ByteByteGoHq/system-design-101/README.md

 1. Protecting servers
 2. Load balancing
-3. Cache static contents
+3. Caching static contents
-4. Encrypt and decrypt SSL communications
+4. Encrypting and decrypting SSL communications

 ### What are the common load-balancing algorithms?